ZuinigeRijder/SolisCloud2PVOutput/README.md

 * inverter temperature (instead of outside temperature, you can still overrule with weather device)
 * AC voltage (max voltage of 3 phases, used "Power Consumption" field, so read "AC Volt" for the "Power Used" column of PVOutput and ignore "Energy Used" column)

-This information is used to compute the new information to be send to PVOutput, when the timestamp is changed.
+This information is used to compute the new information to be send to PVOutput and/or Domoticz, when the timestamp is changed.

 Notes
-* only between 5 and 23 hour data is fetched from SolisCloud and copied to PVOutput
+* only between 5 and 23 hour data is fetched from SolisCloud and copied to PVOutput and/or Domoticz
 * the script will exit outside 5 and 23
 * Each new day the "watthour today" starts with 0
 * Because the resolution of the SolisCloud watthour is in 100 Watt, a higher resolution is computed with current Watt